Police Information Checks When Making Care Arrangements for Children with Friends/Family in an Emergency

 - Outside office hours the police will liaise with the relevant police force to undertake the necessary checks.

-9. Children Placed with Carers who have recently arrived in the UK
+8. Children Cared for by Carers who have Recently Arrived in the UK

 - If there are safeguarding concerns then the placement of the child/ren should not be agreed;

-- If the police make a recommendation that a placement should not proceed the Team Manager should consult with the on duty CAIU officer to discuss the nature of their concerns;
+- If the police make a recommendation that a placement should not proceed the Team Manager should consult with colleagues to discuss the nature of their concerns;

-- If there is a disagreement with the police and CSF about whether the emergency placement is suitable then the Team Manager should discuss with a CSM the suitability of the placement on the basis of the police check information;
+- If there is a disagreement with the police and Children's Services about whether the emergency care arrangement is suitable then the Team Manager should discuss with a Service Manager the suitability of the arrangement on the basis of the police check information.